prohippo/pyelly/README.txt

                       update documentation
  1.4.12  - 01aug2017  more rational handling of _ in vocabulary table keys
                       add handling of superscript 1, 2, 3 as digits
-                      improve vocabularyTable unit test
+                      make tokenization of Unicode consistent with input coding improve vocabularyTable unit test
                       extend "marking" rules and integration test
-                      update and clean up documentation
+                      update all integration tests for tokenization encoding update and clean up documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically